MoAngwenyi/PortfolioProjects/EdTech Course Performance & Revenue Analysis/README.md

 ### 📘 Project Overview
 This project analyzes enrollment, revenue, and course performance data for a tech online education business using SQL.
 The goal is to evaluate growth quality, monetization efficiency, and customer behavior to support strategic decision-making.

-### 🗂 Dataset Description
+### 🔹 Dataset

-The analysis uses three datasets:
+The analysis uses three tables used:

-- Enrollments: student enrollments by course and date

-- Courses: course metadata including category and pricing

-- Payments: payment transactions linked to enrollments
+- Courses → course details (course_id, course_name, price_usd, category, level).
+- Enrollments → enrollment records (enrollment_id, course_id, user_id, date_enrolled).
+- Revenue  →  monthly revenue from the various courses.

-- Data was imported into Microsoft SQL Server and analyzed using T-SQL.
+Data was loaded into SQL Server for analysis.

 ### 🔹 Objective
 - The goal of this project was to perform an exploratory data analysis (EDA) using SQL to uncover insights about online courses, their pricing, and enrollment patterns.

-### 🔹 Dataset
-Tables used:
-- Courses → course details (course_id, course_name, price_usd, category, level)
-- Enrollments → enrollment records (enrollment_id, course_id, user_id, date_enrolled)
-- Revenue  →  monthly revenue from the various courses

-Data was loaded into SQL Server for analysis.

 ### 🔹 Key Questions
 - Is enrollment growth translating into sustainable revenue growth over time?